ramiror/spanglish/README.md

 Nothing to see! | Nothing to do / unrelated / it's a lie A small painting | Very pretty
 Put the points | Set straight
+Late you chirped | You were too slow, someone won you over They eary rose you | You were too slow, someone won you over

 ## English -> Spanish